saga-project/BigJob/docs/source/usage/appwriting.rst

 Pilot description defines the resource specification for managing the jobs on that resource.
 The following are the resource specifications that need to be provided:

 - :code:`service_url` - Specifies the SAGA-Python job adaptor and resource hostname on which jobs can be executed.
 For remote hosts, password-less login must be enabled.
-- :code:`number_of_processes` - Specifies the total number of processes that need to be allocated to run the jobs.
+- :code:`number_of_processes` - This refers to the number of cores that need to be allocated to run the jobs
 - :code:`allocation` - Specifies your allocation, if running on an XSEDE resource.
-This field can be left empty if you are running somewhere that does not require an allocation.
+This field can be removed if you are running somewhere that does not require an allocation.
 - :code:`queue` - Specifies the job queue to be used.
 If you are not submitting to a batch queuing system, remove this parameter.
 - :code:`working_directory` - Specifies the directory in which the Pilot-Job agent executes.
 - :code:`walltime` - Specifies the number of minutes the resources are requested for. ::